 This unique blend, along with the tradition of making use of what’s seasonally available, means Romanian food is unique and, as I found out, quite delicious.

 After recently spending several months in Romania, I have come up with my list of the top 6 Romanian dishes you must try when you visit yourself.

 Sarmale is a very typical Romanian dish that can be found on most menus.
 The dish consists of sour cabbage leaves stuffed with a mixture of pork and beef and served with sides of polenta (or mamaliga as it’s locally known) and usually salty smoked bacon.

 Mici, which translates to “small one”, are short, skinless sausages grilled over an open flame.
 The sausages are a mixture of lamb, beef, pork, and a variety of spices.

-Mici are typically served with fresh bread and mustard.
+Mici is typically served with fresh bread and mustard.
 You can always smell these being grilled from halfway down the block, and I’ve literally never been able to stop after eating just one.
 Locals usually order at least three at a time.

 Romanian soup culture is very real and has created some of the best soups I’ve ever tasted.
 The country’s specialty is a type of soup known as ciorba, or sour soup.
 Ciorba differs from regular soup by adding an acid (usually lemon juice) to make the soup sour.

 Soups generally consist of both a mixture of meat and vegetables and are almost always served with fresh bread, sour cream, and pickled peppers.

 My favorite non-sour soup is a beef and vegetable soup known as peasants soup.
-This version was served with plenty of fresh sliced onions.
+This version was served with plenty of freshly sliced onions.

 Veal in a Mushroom Wine Sauce

 Although pork is the most commonly eaten meat, Romanians also make delicious beef dishes.
-This house speciality (known as muschi de vitel la tingire cu sos de vin ciuperci si orez) is veal in a sauce of wine and mushrooms and served with polenta.
-The meat was slow cooked and served fork tender.
+This house specialty (known as muschi de vitel la tingire cu sos de vin ciuperci si orez) is veal in a sauce of wine and mushrooms and served with polenta.
+The meat was slow-cooked and served fork tender.
 Make sure to seek this dish out on menus during your visit!

 Bulz Ciobanesc (Sheperd’s Polenta Ball)